On community structure validation in real networks: Community structure validation

-which represents the proportion of enrichment tests that yielded to the rejection of $H_0$.
-Clearly, $UCSV_1 \in [0,1]$; higher values of $UCSV_1$ provide stronger evidence that a partition of nodes induces a community structure in a graph.
-The corresponding index for directed graphs is
+$CSV_U$ and $CSV_D$ represent the proportion of null hypotheses described in Section \ref{sub:procedure} that can be rejected at a given significance level $\alpha$ (after correcting for multiple testing).
+Unless otherwise stated, hereafter we set $\alpha = 0.05$ for the computation of the CSV indices.
+By definition, $CSV_U \in [0,1]$ and $CSV_D \in [0,1]$; higher values of $CSV$ provide stronger evidence that a partition of nodes induces a community structure in a graph.

-A weighted version of UCSV, which we denominate WCSV, can be obtained by weighting each test by the distance between the adjusted p-value and the significance threshold $\alpha$.
-For example, for undirected graphs this yields